 - Fill your car with fuel in case you need to evacuate

 If you receive orders to evacuate, unplug appliances and turn off the electricity and other utilities.
-Consider moving furniture and valuables from the ground floor to a higher level in case of flooding.
-Make sure the doors are locked and bolted behind you.
+Then, consider moving furniture and valuables from the ground floor to a higher level in case of flooding.
+Next, make sure the doors are locked and bolted behind you.

-Do not leave pets behind to fend for themselves in a storm.
-Ensure your emergency kit includes food, water, a pet carrier, or a leash for your pets.
-Include a copy of their most recent veterinary records and make sure their ID tags and collar are on them.
-If you can, leave them with a trusted friend or kennel your pets in a location away from the impending big thunderstorm or natural disaster.
+Do not leave pets behind to fend for themselves in a thunderstorm.
+Remember to ensure your emergency kit includes food, water, a pet carrier, or a leash for your pets.
+Next, don’t forget to include a copy of their most recent veterinary records.
+Similarly, make sure their ID tags and collar are on them.
+Finally, if you can, leave them with a trusted friend or kennel your pets in a location away from the impending big thunderstorm or natural disaster.

 After the Big Storm